handsontable/handsontable/next/vue-hot-column.md

 });
 ```

-### Declaring a custom renderer as a component
+## Declaring a custom renderer as a component

 The wrapper allows creating custom renderers using Vue components.
 The data you would normally get as arguments of the rendering function will be injected into the rendering component's `$data` object.

 To mark a component as a Handsontable renderer, simply add a `hot-renderer` attribute to it.

-:::caution
+::: warning
 Because the Handsontable's `autoRowSize` and `autoColumnSize` options require calculating the widths/heights of some of the cells before rendering them into the table, it's not currently possible to use them alongside component-based renderers, as they're created after the table's initialization.
 **Be sure to turn those options off in your Handsontable config, as keeping them enabled may cause unexpected results.**
 :::